glouw/openempire/README.md

 For instance, to start 1 client:

     ./openempires --host localhost --port 1234 --xres 1440 --yres 900 --path "/path/to/data/folder"

+The data folder path is that path folder path as previously outline above.

 From here on its the game you know and love.
 Some small tweaks have been added to ease the control aspect: